Over the last forty-odd years, it has become fashionable to believe that human beings are born with detailed knowledge “hard wired” in their genes.

 [a] devastating rebuttal of the linguistic theories of “nativism” in Stephen Pinker

-- — Deirdre McCloskey, European Review of Economic History
+- — Deirdre McCloskey, in European Review of Economic History

 I read Pinker’s book but it left me uncomfortable … Sampson’s book was a refreshing “Occam’s Razor” and I finished it feeling much more convinced of his side of the argument.
 It simply doesn’t rely as much on assumption and scientific legerdemain.